sorellabs/domina/README.md

 To run tests, you'll need to build the test specs.
 You can use `slake test` for an one-shot test building, or `slake test:continuous` for continuous rebuilding, which is nicer for hacking on Moros' source itself.

+For testing integration with vendor libraries, you'll need to run `slake deps:vendor` to download the vendor libraries first, then build the test files.

 ### Licence